CaloClouds3: Ultra-Fast Geometry-Independent Highly-Granular Calorimeter Simulation: Architecture

 \subsection{\ccthree{} architecture}

 This section describes the dataset and finalised design choices for the \ccthree{} model.
 It highlights changes made since the previous \cctwo{} model.

-As with \cctwo{}, the model is composed of a normalising flow, referred to as \showerf{}, (shown in purple in figure~\ref{fig:CC3arch}) and a distilled diffusion model (shown in green in figure~\ref{fig:CC3arch}). \showerf{} is now limited to distributions along the shower axis, specifically the points and energy per layer, and the diffusion model is still used to create individual points.
-Both are calibrated by $(E_{inc}, \vec{p}_{inc}/|\vec{p}_{inc}|)$ , the incident energy and normalised momentum direction of the incident photon.
+As with \cctwo{}, the model uses a normalising flow, referred to as \showerf{}, (shown in purple in figure~\ref{fig:CC3arch}) and a distilled diffusion model (shown in green in figure~\ref{fig:CC3arch}). \showerf{} is now limited to distributions along the shower axis, specifically the points and energy per layer, and the diffusion model is still used to create individual points.
+Both are rescaled by $(E_{inc}, \vec{p}_{inc}/|\vec{p}_{inc}|)$ , the incident energy and normalised momentum direction of the incident photon.
 The decision to use Cartesian coordinates (rather than angles) is detailed in section~\ref{sec:upgradeMethodology}.

 In \ccthree{}, the information predicted by \showerf{} is \begin{itemize} \item[\(1\) to \(30\)] The number of points in each layer divided by a fixed scaling factor of \(7864\) which rescales the majority of the distribution to be between 0 and 1. \item[\(30\) to \(60\)] The visible energy in each layer, divided by a fixed scaling factor of \(3.4\) that rescales the majority of the distribution to be between 0 and 1. \end{itemize}